Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Technical Lemmas

-The proofs for our results are largely expressed in the language of quantum hypothesis testing.
-For that purpose, we first recall the central quantities of interest.
+We first recall the central quantities of interest.
 As in the main part of this paper, the null hypothesis corresponds to a benign input state and is described by a density operator $\sigma\in\cS(\cH)$ acting on a Hilbert space $\cH$ of finite dimension $d:=\mathrm{dim}(\cH) <\infty$.
 The density operator for the alternative hypothesis is denoted by $\rho$ and corresponds the adversarial state in the classification setting.
 A quantum hypothesis test is defined by a positive semi-definite operator $0\leq M\leq \Id_d$ and the type-I and type-II error probabilities associated with $M$ are denoted by $\alpha$ and $\beta$ and are defined by